karthika-sivakumar/DSA-Java/DailyLog.md

 ### Notes
 - This solution is easy to understand but not the most optimal.
 - Optimization is possible using string concatenation and search.

+---

+## 📅 31 Jan 2026

+### Topics Covered
+- Strings
+- Two Pointers

+### Problems Solved
+- Find the Index of the First Occurrence in a String

+### Key Learnings
+- Substring search can be implemented using pointer manipulation.
+- Resetting pointers correctly is crucial to avoid missing matches.
+- Handling edge cases like an empty needle is important.

+### Notes
+- This is a brute-force approach.
+- More optimized solutions like KMP exist but are more complex.